-THE JORDAN STANDARD
+THE JORDAN STAN

-A MAN OF GOOD CHARACTER - A STUDENT OF FAIR ABILITY - WITH AMBITIOUS PURPOSES - A CONGENIAL DISPOSITION - POSSESSED OF GOOD MORALS - HAVING A HIGH SENSE OF HONOR - A DEEP SENSE OF PERSONAL RESPONSIBILITY he confidence of the Jounders of Sigma Chi was based upon a belief that the principles which they professed and the ideal of the Fraternity which they sought were but imperfectly realized in the organizations by which they were surrounded.
+A MAN OF GOOD CHARACTER • A STUDENT OF FAIR ABILITY • WITH AMBITIOUS PURPOSES • A CONGENIAL DISPOSITION • POSSESSED OF GOOD MORALS • HAVING A HIGH SENSE OF HONOR • A DEEP SENSE OF PERSONAL RESPONSIBILITY he confidence of the Jounders of Sigma Chi was based upon a belief that the principles which they professed and the ideal of the Fraternity which they sought were but imperfectly realized in the organizations by which they were surrounded.

 The Founders of Sigma Chi sought to establish a fraternity that surpassed all others.
-This achievement is only preserved, however, by upholding the Jordan Standard.
+This achievement is only preserved, however, by upholding the Jordan Standard he standard with which the Fraternity started was declared by Isaac M. Jordan to be that of admitting no man to membership in Sigma Chi who is not believed to be: -